o3de/o3de.org/content/docs/user-guide/components/reference/gameplay/simple-state.md

 {{< preview-migrated >}}

-The **Simple State** component provides a simple state machine\.
-Each state is represented by a name and zero or more entities\.
-The entities are activated upon entering the state and deactivated upon exiting it\.
-A simple state component may be in NullState, which means no state is active\.
+The **Simple State** component provides a simple state machine.
+Each state is represented by a name and zero or more entities.
+The entities are activated upon entering the state and deactivated upon exiting it.
+A simple state component may be in NullState, which means no state is active.

 ![\[Image NOT FOUND\]](/images/user-guide/component/component-simple-state.png)